-- b) ORDERS the Prosecution to disclose to the Accused no later than 13 December 2011 any material in its possession establishing that a witness in this case has requested and/or received a benefit from being a witness; and - c) DENIES the Motions in all other respects.
+any material in its possession establishing that a witness in this case has requested and/or ORDERS the Prosecution to disclose to the Accused no later than 13 December 2011 Done in English and French, the English text being authoritative. received a benefit from being a witness; and DENIES the Motions in all other respects.
+P $\widehat{\mathbf{c}}$